Now available in paperback. Available from:

 Although born to a life of privilege and married to the President of the United States, Eleanor Roosevelt was a staunch and lifelong advocate for workers and a proud member of the AFL-CIO's Newspaper Guild for more than twenty-five years.
 She Was One of Us tells for the first time the story of her deep and lasting ties to the American labor movement.
 Today, union membership has declined to levels not seen since the Great Depression, and the silencing of American workers has contributed to rising inequality.
 In She Was One of Us, Eleanor Roosevelt's voice can once again be heard by those still working for social justice and human rights.

-New Workshop Discussion Guide: "Why Women Should Join Unions, Organizing and Leading with Eleanor Roosevelt"
+Workshop Guide: “Why Women Should Join Unions, Organizing and Leading with Eleanor Roosevelt”

-A new workshop discussion guide engages women workers in using the inspiring words and rich historical record of Eleanor Roosevelt and her union women allies to organize and lead today.
-With funding from the Berger-Marks Foundation O’Farrell travelled to ten union women’s conferences and schools to develop a very flexible guide, with handouts, optional small group discussions, a brief biography, and a slide presentation.
-For more information see the Teaching Tools page.
+A new Workshop Guide engages women workers in using the inspiring words and rich historical record of Eleanor Roosevelt and her union women allies to organize and lead today.
+With funding from the Berger-Marks Foundation O’Farrell travelled to ten union women’s conferences and schools to develop a flexible guide, with handouts, optional small group discussions, a brief biography, and a slide presentation.
+Funding for social media links was provided by the 21st Century ILGWU Heritage Fund.
+For more information see the Workshop Guide.

 Selected Reviews